Brian-Lin-2/pokemon/README.md

 Cutscenes implement the character behaviors codes using an async startCutscene method in Map.
 It stops all movement when a cutscene is playing and takes in same parameters as behaviors.

-Create text messages using a div element positioned on top of the canvas.
+Created text messages using a div element positioned on top of the canvas.
 Triggered through an event.
-Create a special event listener to only trigger when a held key is lifted.
-Create object/npc interaction by checking the next pixel in the direction the character is facing in for a npc.
-Create cutscene spaces by triggering certain events based on the position hero is at.
+Created a special event listener to only trigger when a held key is lifted.
+Objects/npcs can be interacted with by checking the next pixel in the direction the character is facing in.
+Implemented cutscene spaces which can trigger certain events based on the position hero is at.
 Create map transition using cutscene spaces.

 #### Resources